CherBass/ICAM/README.md

 }`

-## Ablation and Parameter Optimisation
+## Supplemental materials: Ablation and Parameter Optimisation
 In this section, the design of the network and choice of parameters were validated using a biologically plausible 2D lesion simulation, derived using the HCP multimodal parcellation (HCP-MMP v 1.0) (Glasser et al., 2016).
 This dataset was specifically chosen, since it captures extensive topographic variation across individuals, thereby supporting the extension of the 2-class simulation presented in Baumgartner et al (2018) to one that captures a realistic model of cortical heterogeneity.